 Even though there is a difference in sodium per teaspoon, all of these salts would have the same amount of sodium by equivalent weight.

 |Table Salt||2,320 milligrams||388 milligrams|

 |Pink Himalayan Salt||1,680 milligrams||368 milligrams|

-However, a gram of table salt compared to a gram of sea salt each has the same about of sodium – about 0.4 grams.
+However, one gram (1 g) of table salt compared to one gram (1 g) of sea salt each has the same amount of sodium – about 0.4 grams.